Recent ‘ARK: Survival Evolved’ Updates Hit Xbox One, New Crafting Skill Plus Lots Of Bug Fixes And More

 ARK: Survival Evolved swapped out the Crafting Speed skill with a new Crafting skill.
 Instead of only determining how fast items are crafted, this new skill will give a chance to increase the quality of the item.
 The higher the skill, the greater the chance of a better quality item being produced.

-The new Crafting skill necessitated a one-time respect of all characters.
+The new Crafting skill necessitated a one-time re-spec of all characters.
 Additionally, the developers have changed the Mindwipe tonic so that it can only be applied once per level up.
 This is to prevent players from exploiting the tonic and the new Craftking skill and was one of the more controversial changes when released on PC.

 Changes to ARK Animals